romhackraces/baserom/README.md

 ### Helpful Scripts

-To make life easier for your as a hack, this baserom comes some helpful scripts to automate the process of applying additional custom assets to your ROM as well as for backing things up and creating a patch for distribution.
+To make life easier for you as a hacker, this baserom comes some helpful scripts to automate the process of applying additional custom assets to your ROM as well as for backing things up and creating a patch for distribution.

 - `@build_baserom.bat` Does a lot of the work for you when it comes to inserting custom assets into your ROM by present a list the options corresponding to each of the tools.
 Additionally will create a BPS patch for distribution.
-- `@backup_baserom.bat` Gives you the option to exports all modified levels, edited map16 and/or shared palettes from your ROM using Lunar Magic, as well as create a time-stamped backup of your ROM if you desire.
+- `@backup_baserom.bat` Some basic backup options that leverages some Lunar Magic features to export all modified levels, edited map16 and/or shared palettes from your ROM, as well as a basic way to create a time-stamped backup of your ROM file, and create a BPS patch on demand.
-- `@restore_from_backup.bat` Restores global assets your ROM from a time-stamped based backup and imports previously-exported levels, map16 and palettes into your ROM.
+- `@restore_from_backup.bat` Options to create a fresh ROM, restore global assets from a time-stamped based backup and imports previously-exported levels, map16 and palettes into it.
 Requires Lunar Magic and the backup scripts to be run first.

 ## More Information